Robyn011/Javascript/README.md

 #### Scope:

-- Deturmans the accessibility of variables and functions in different parts of the code.
+- Determines the accessibility of variables and functions in different parts of the code.

 ##### Types of Scope: